 Custer is a very small city located in the state of South Dakota.
 With a population of 1,935 people and two constituent neighborhoods, Custer is the 36th largest community in South Dakota.

 Custer real estate is some of the most expensive in South Dakota, although Custer house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Custer isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Custer are a mix of both white- and blue-collar jobs.
-Overall, Custer is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Custer who work in office and administrative support (10.52%), sales jobs (10.41%), and teaching (10.41%).
+Overall, Custer is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Custer who work in office and administrative support (16.59%), sales jobs (11.73%), and food service (11.34%).

-In terms of college education, Custer is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.91% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Custer is somewhat higher than in the average US city of 21.84%: 26.10% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Custer in 2010 was $21,606, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $86,424 for a family of four.
+The per capita income in Custer in 2010 was $30,576, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $122,304 for a family of four.
 However, Custer contains both very wealthy and poor people as well.

 The people who call Custer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Custer residents report their race to be White, followed by Native American.
-Important ancestries of people in Custer include Irish, Norwegian, English, and Swedish.
+Important ancestries of people in Custer include German, Norwegian, English, Irish, and Swedish.

 The most common language spoken in Custer is English.
-Other important languages spoken here include German and Native American languages.
+Other important languages spoken here include Spanish and German/Yiddish.